 Anaesthetics are drugs that relieve pain and make animals unconscious, they can be injections or gas.
-All anaesthetics carry a risk, these are minimised by thoroughly checking your pet beforehand, including blood samples, and careful monitoring during anaesthetic.
+All anaesthetics carry a risk, these are minimised by thoroughly checking your pet beforehand, which may include blood samples, and careful monitoring during anaesthetic.

 Sedation is not anaesthetic, it is a way of reducing anxiety in your pet and can be used in stronger doses for X-rays.
-Age is not a barrier for anaesthetic, but let us know about other health problems.
+Age is not a barrier for anaesthetic.
 There are specific things you need to do before your pet comes in, so read on.

 What is an anaesthetic?

 Anaesthetics are drugs, given to effect by injection or as gas, to make an animal unconscious and to relieve pain.
-We use anaesthetics daily to help us perform all sorts of procedures, from x-rays to complex surgery.
+We use anaesthetics daily to help us perform all sorts of procedures, from dental examinations to complex surgery.
 At Mill House we use one of the newest anaesthetic injections on the market, with a proven safety record and rapid recovery.
-This is particularly important for operations like caesarian sections, where risks may be higher.

 Are anaesthetics safe?

 All anaesthetics carry a small risk.
 We minimise this risk to our patients in a number of ways:

 Pre-anaesthetic checks – the vet always examines a patient before giving an anaesthetic.

 A Pre-anaesthetic blood screen is offered to all owners for their pets which can detect unsuspected problems, for example liver or kidney problems that may alter that anaesthetic risk/plan.

 Choosing the right anaesthetic – our modern anaesthetic is short acting, allowing quick recovery, and very safe.